 Introduction

 The continuous need to support different kinds of UEs (e.g., for IoT), services, and technologies is driving the technology revolution to a high performance and highly efficient 3GPP system.
 Significant drivers include the Internet of Things (IoT), virtual reality, industrial control, ubiquitous on-demand coverage, as well as the opportunity to meet customized market needs.
-All of these factors require enhancements to the devices, services, and technologies well established by 3GPP.
+All of these drivers require enhancements to the devices, services, and technologies well established by 3GPP.
 The key objective with the 5G system is to be able to support new deployment scenarios to address diverse market segments.

 This document compiles requirements that define a 5G system.